geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 **What happens?**

-Earth Engine times out - this means your request is too big.
+Earth Engine times out - this means your request is too big, which makes sense as there are thousands of images in the Landsat 8 collection.
 To get around this, try the following:

 {% highlight javascript %}
 print(L8_TOA).limit(5);